compound-finance/compound-finance.github.io/docs/pages/v3/helper-functions.md

 * `actions`: An array of bytes32 strings that correspond to the actions defined in the contract.
 * `data`: An array of calldatas for each action to be called in the invoke transaction.
   * Supply Asset, Withdraw Asset, Transfer Asset
+    * `comet`: The address of the Comet instance to interact with.
     * `to`: The destination address, within or external to the protocol.
     * `asset`: The address of the ERC-20 asset contract.
     * `amount`: The amount of the asset as an unsigned integer scaled up by 10 to the "decimals" integer in the asset's contract.
   * Supply Native, Withdraw Native (native chain token like ETH on Ethereum Mainnet)
+    * `comet`: The address of the Comet instance to interact with.
     * `to`: The destination address, within or external to the protocol.
     * `amount`: The amount of the native token as an unsigned integer scaled up by 10 to the number of decimals of precision of the native EVM token.
 * `RETURN`: No return, reverts on error.